4 Multivariate Data Analysis

 geom_point()

-What if we want a scatterplot (numerical vs. numerical) but we wish to color the points be a categorical variable?
+What if we want a scatterplot (numerical vs. numerical) but we wish to color the points by a categorical variable?

 house_ed_gdp_joined |>